Andre-lab/evodock/README.md

 ```

 ### 8. [RosettaOptions]
 Rosetta flags to use.
 Any can be specified.
+When doing symmetrical docking initialize_rigid_body_dofs must be set to true.

 ```dosini
 [RosettaOptions]